Battery storage allows you to capture electricity when it’s cheap – or free – to use later in the day

 - If you have enough battery storage and solar panels, you can be almost completely independent of the grid.

-- When configured correctly, batteries can power your home, or part of your home, in a power-cut.
+- When configured correctly, certain batteries can power your home, or part of your home, in a power-cut.

 - Some batteries are ‘smart grid ready’, meaning you might be able to earn money by exporting power to the grid.